 MINING INFRASTRUCTURE INVESTMENT SUPPORT PROJECT

-The Government of Mongolia (GoM) has received a Technical Assistance Credit from the International Development Association (the Bank) in amount equivalent to US$ 25 million, toward the cost of Mining Infrastructure Investment Support Project (MINIS).
-The Project Implementing Unit (PIU) announces a vacancy position for Communication Officer.
+The Government of Mongolia (GoM) has received a Technical Assistance Credit from the International Development Association (the Bank), toward the cost of Mining Infrastructure Investment Support Project (MINIS).
+The Project Management Unit (PMU) announces a short term position for INTERNATIONAL CONSULTANT FOR INTERNATIONAL CONSULTANT FOR AN ASSESSMENT OF THE GROUNDWATER MONITORING NETWORK IN MONGOLIA.

 Job Description and Function